TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/24 - Jeremiah/Jeremiah 22/Jeremiah 22.16.md

 ---

 He judged the cause of the poor and needy; then it was well.
-Was not this to know me? saith Jehovah.
+Wasn't this to know me? says Yahweh.